 - Drugs and Behaviour

 - Health psychology

 - Issues in Cognitive Neuroscience

 - Nutrition and Behaviour

 - Sleep and Dreaming

-In each year students are assessed through a combination of coursework and exams.
-Methods include written examinations (MCQ, short- and long-questions), essays, research reports, blog posts, case formulations, and presentations (oral and poster).
+In each year, students are assessed through a combination of exams and coursework, which take many different forms.
+Examination methods include multiple choice and short answer questions, or essays.
+Coursework includes research reports, poster and oral presentations, blog posts, case formulations, and portfolios.